sdthaker/Backend-Projects/Become a Node.js Developer/Nadia-App/README.md

 - Converted HTML into Jade / Pug templates using http://html2jade.org/

 The front end should be mostly unchanged from the original.

+## Learning objectives
+* What is code quality?
+* Testing and code quality fundamentals
+* Coding conventions and standards
+* Creating and enforcing coding standards
+* Unit, integration, and functional testing
+* Test-driven development test specificatons
+* Behavior-driven development test specifications
+* Finding errors with linting
+* Extending an ESLint shareable config
+* Validating correctness with unit testing
+* Replacing and inspecting with stubs, spies, and mocks
+* Code coverage and why it matters
+* Coverage with continuous integration